 Drinking tea is a great way to warm you up so you can get over a cold quickly.
 In addition, there are a variety of vitamins and antioxidants that support your immune system in herbal tea.

 You should mix different herbs into your tea to improve its effect — here’s a list of common herbs used in Italian home remedies:

 - Thyme: Provides relief to the respiratory system.
-Stops coughs and soothes sore throats.
+Calms coughs and soothes sore throats.